llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

     * aid release managers with backporting and other release-related activities,
-    * be a point of contact for contributors who need help (answering questions on Discord/Discourse/IRC or holding office hours), and coordinate with and provide oversight for other maintainers in the same area of the code.
+    * be a point of contact for contributors who need help (answering questions on Discord/Discourse/IRC or holding office hours).

 Each top-level project in the monorepo will specify one or more lead maintainers who are responsible for ensuring community needs are